metio/terraform-provider-k8s/docs/data-sources/druid_stackable_tech_druid_cluster_v1alpha1_manifest.md

 Optional:

+- `listener_volumes` (List of String) The listener volume scope allows Node and Service scopes to be inferred from the applicable listeners.
+This must correspond to Volume names in the Pod that mount Listeners.
 - `node` (Boolean) The node scope is resolved to the name of the Kubernetes Node object that the Pod is running on.
 This will typically be the DNS name of the node.
 - `pod` (Boolean) The pod scope is resolved to the name of the Kubernetes Pod.
 This allows the secret to differentiate between StatefulSet replicas.
 - `services` (List of String) The service scope allows Pod objects to specify custom scopes.
 This should typically correspond to Service objects that the Pod participates in.